 Korean Zucchini Noodles Recipe

-- How to cook classic Korean Japchae Noodles recipe, substituting spiralized zucchini noodles for the traditional sweet potato noodles.
+- A take on the classic Korean Japchae Noodles recipe, substituting spiralized zucchini noodles for the traditional sweet potato noodles.

 - Get the best flavor by cooking the ingredients separately in the stir fry.